rickie95/3DMMRegistration/README.md

 ## 2019 Update:
 - Displacement map can now be saved as a Pickle file.
-- Target model can be rotated, in order to provide a good starting point for CPD algorithm.coordinates
+- Target model can be rotated, in order to provide a good starting point for CPD algorithm.
 - Source model is now shown in the target section while registrated.

 ### Installation